fantasycalendar/FoundryVTT-ItemPiles/.github/ISSUE_TEMPLATE/system-request.md

 *The item quantity attribute is the path to the attribute on items that denote how many of that item that exists*

-D&D5e system example: `data.quantity`
+D&D5e system example: `system.quantity`

 ### **Item Price Attribute**: "[WRITE ATTRIBUTE PATH HERE]"

 *The item price attribute is the path to the attribute on each item that determine how much it costs*

-D&D5e system example: `data.price`
+D&D5e system example: `system.price`

 ### **Item Filters**: "[WRITE ITEM FILTERS HERE]"